Canada Post: Mail format

-Any letter sent within Canada has the destination address on the centre of its envelope, with a stamp, postal indicia, meter label, or frank mark on the top-right corner of the envelope to acknowledge payment of postage.
-A return address, although it is not required, can be put on the top-left corner or the back of the envelope in smaller type than the destination address.
+Any letter sent within Canada should have the destination address on the centre of its envelope, with a stamp, postal indicia, meter label, or frank mark on the top-right corner of the envelope to acknowledge payment of postage.
+A return address, although not required, can be put on the top-left corner or the back of the envelope in smaller type than the destination address.

 Official addressing protocol is for the address to be in block letters, using a fixed-pitch typeface (such as Courier).
 The first line(s) of the address contain(s) the personal name and internal address of the recipient.
 The second-to-last line is the post office box, general delivery indicator, or street address, using the shortened name of the street type and no punctuation.
 The last line consists of the legal place name, a single space, the two-letter province abbreviation, two full spaces, and then the postal code.
 The country designation is unnecessary if mailed within Canada.